robspangler/jquery-snappoint/README.md

 # SnapPoint v1.0

 Easy-to-use jQuery plugin that creates what I call "SnapPoints."
 A SnapPoint is the beginning of a block of content that you want the browser's window to scroll down to to.
-Metaphorically stated, SnapPoint attaches a little vacuum to any block level element (e.g. <div>).
+Metaphorically stated, SnapPoint attaches a little vacuum to any block level element (e.g. &lt;div&gt;).
 It sucks the visitors screen down to the top of that content.

 ##Why Would I Use This?